stanimirovn/docs-redis/maintain.html.md

 The steps to do this depend on your configuration and setup.
 Refer to the [Redis documentation](http://redis.io/documentation) for more details.

-## To Pivotal Cloud Foundry&reg;
+### To Pivotal Cloud Foundry&reg;

 You can also restore your backup file to another instance of the `Redis for PCF` tile.

 The below steps are manual.
-These will be replaced by an automated, operator-friendly script in a future release of the product.

-Before restoring your RDB file you must have these pre-requisites:
+Before restoring your RDB file you must have these prerequisites:

 * Same resource configuration as the instance from which you backed up.
 * The persistent disk should be increased to be `3.5 x size of the RDB file` if it is not already so.
 This allows